j256/simplecsv/README.md

 This package provides some Java classes to help with the reading and writing of CSV files using Java annotations.

-For more information, visit the [home page](http://256stuff.com/sources/simplecsv/).
+* For more information, visit the [home page](http://256stuff.com/sources/simplecsv/).

-In the sourcecode thre is a [simple working example program](http://256stuff.com/sources/simplecsv/docs/example-simple).
+* In the sourcecode thre is a [simple working example program](http://256stuff.com/sources/simplecsv/docs/example-simple).

-Online documentation can be found off the home page including [full Javadocs](http://256stuff.com/sources/simplecsv/javadoc/simplecsv/).
+* Online documentation can be found off the home page including [full Javadocs](http://256stuff.com/sources/simplecsv/javadoc/simplecsv/).

-The source is available from the [git repository](https://github.com/j256/simplecsv).
+* The source is available from the [git repository](https://github.com/j256/simplecsv).

-Maven packages are published via the [central repo](http://repo1.maven.org/maven2/com/j256/simplecsv/simplecsv/).
+* Maven packages are published via the [central repo](http://repo1.maven.org/maven2/com/j256/simplecsv/simplecsv/).

-Enjoy,
+Enjoy, <br />
 Gray Watson

 ## Quick Example: